Anerood Jugnauth: Return to power: 2000–2003

-Presidential mandates
+Presidency: 2003–2012

 Jugnauth, along with Lady Jugnauth, took over the keys of the Chateau of Reduit on 7 October 2003.
 His election to the presidency was largely approved by the entire population as it was considered to be the new era of Mauritian politics, allowing Paul Berenger to become prime minister who was the first person of a non-Hindu religion to become head of government.

 In 2003, he handed the leadership of his party to his son Pravind Jugnauth.
 He announced that he had "reached the end of this road".
 During his first mandate, due to the constitution, he had to announce general elections, which eventually took place in July 2005.

 Due to the end of the mandate of Jugnauth, two persons, Vice President (Angidi Chettiar) and himself were the two persons nominated to the Presidency.
 He was voted for by both governing members of parliament as well as opposition MPs.
 Jugnauth was elected to the ceremonial post of President in 2003.
 After five years in office, he was re-elected by the National Assembly in a unanimous vote on 19 September 2008, supported by both the government and the opposition.